zadlyka/Rex-s-Runner/README.md

 # Rex-s-Runner
-Source code game 2d android menggunakan unity2d
+Source code unity2d
+Rex's runner is an endless runner game inspired by the T-rex game on Google Chrome. in this game you can shoot fireballs to help you avoid obstacles